E-commerce

 Intellectual property and counterfeiting

-Marketplaces expose you to direct comparison with similar or questionable products: brand monitoring and reporting are part of the third-party seller’s job, in addition to what the platform can remove according to its procedures.
+Marketplaces expose you to direct comparison with similar or questionable products: brand monitoring and reporting are part of the third-party seller's job, in addition to what the platform may remove according to its procedures.

 Reviews and reputation